 A cost model is an important tool for product design and material selection.
 An efficient and effective cost estimation tool is necessary for early design evaluations.
 In this paper, a cost estimation model is presented that estimates the production cost for metal inert gas (MIG) welded joints.
 This model determines the cost incurred in fabricating each joint with a detailed explanation of each cost component / driver.
 Each cost component has been closely analyzed and the major cost components have been included in the cost model.
 We used this cost model to predict the cost of the forty two different joints joined using MIG welding technique.
 The results predicted by the MIG welding cost model have been compared to that quoted by an expert welder.
 Initial results show that the cost model and the expert cost estimates follow a similar general trend.
 Further study is needed to refine the MIG cost model.

-P. K. Tipaji et al., "A Cost Model for the Metal Inert Gas (MIG) Welding Process," ASME 2007 International Design Engineering Technical Conferences & Computers and Information in Engineering Conference, American Society of Mechanical Engineers (ASME), Nov 2007.
+P. K. Tipaji et al., "A Cost Model for the Metal Inert Gas (MIG) Welding Process," Proceedings of the ASME 2007 International Design Engineering Technical Conferences & Computers and Information in Engineering Conference (2007, Las Vegas, NV), American Society of Mechanical Engineers (ASME), Sep 2007.

 Materials Science and Engineering

 Keywords and Phrases

 Article - Conference proceedings

 © 2007 American Society of Mechanical Engineers (ASME), All rights reserved.